sanrafa/dicer_lib/README.md

   - If less than 1, minimum equals `threshold * die_faces + 1` (rounded down)
   - If greater than 1, `minimum = threshold`

 Only supports addition and subtraction.
 Subtraction truncates the pool by number of dice specificed - type is irrelevant.
-If more dice are subtracted than exists in the pool, returns `[0]` (automatic failure).
+If more dice are subtracted than exists in the pool, returns `[(0, false)]` (automatic failure).

 NOTE: Pools combining dice and integers cannot begin with an integer. `2+1d10` is invalid, but `1d10+2` is allowed.